clint77/workshop/connect2017/developer/README.md

 Unless you've altered the roles for your user account, a N1QL query using a `SELECT` operator will result in errors due to lack of permissions.

-Within the project, search for the third step.
+Within the project, search for the third step, "Step 3".
 The goal here is to retrieve documents based on a provided document key and return them back to the client.

 ### Step 4 - Querying for Multiple Documents with N1QL